eddyerburgh/vue-test-utils-mocha-example/README.md

-# vue-test-utils-ava-example
+# vue-test-utils-mocha-example

-> An example project using vue-test-utils and ava to run unit tests
+> An example project using vue-test-utils and mocha to run unit tests

 ## Build Setup